Live streaming trail cameras – Everything you need to know

 · Wildlife Management– The exponential proliferation of feral hogs has grown way beyond the nuisance stage.
 Feral hogs damage millions of dollars worth of American crops every year and there is no end in sight.
 Sows produce two litters of 18-20 piglets annually and no amount of hunting can keep the population in check.
 Large-scale trapping is the only solution.
 Unfortunately, feral hogs are extremely intelligent and adapt to threats.
 Hogs that escape a trapping situation learn to avoid traps.
 Live streaming game cameras allow conservation agents to view live video and only close the trap door when the entire group has entered the trap.

 · Recreational boating applications– Security on boat docks has always been an ideal use of cellular game cameras.
 Now, water sports enthusiasts can use live streaming trail cameras to remotely assess whether lake conditions are optimal for skiing or wakeboarding.

-Off-Grid Security - These live streaming trail cameras are a great option for security at your off-grid cabin.
+Off-Grid Security - These live video trail cameras are a great option for security at your off-grid cabin.
 The Spartan GoLive runs off of 12AA batteries so there is no need for electricity where you are placing the cameras.
 You will also be able to log in and see a live video with audio feed at your off-grid cabin.